sagarteria/Sample-Create-React-App/README.md

 ### Life Cycle Methods ###
 React Version 16.4
-- Mounting
+- Mounting (when an instance of a component is being created and inserted into the DOM) -- constructor, static getDerivedStateFromProps, render and componentDidMount
-- Updating
+- Updating (when a component is either rendered as a result of changes to either its props or state) --  static getDerivedStateFromProps, componentShouldUpdate, render, getSnapshotBeforeUpdate and componentDidUpdate
-- Unmounting
+- Unmounting (when a component is being removed from the DOM) -- componentWillUnmount
-- Error Handling
+- Error Handling (when there is error during rendering, in a lifecycle method, or in the constructor of any child component) --  static getDerivedStateFromError, componentDidCatch